matplotlib/mpl-altair/_posts/altair-to-mpl-scatter-part2.md

 In addition to looking at Horsepower vs Weight, let's color each point by its origin country.

 ## Altair
-Since Altair is based on linking columns to encodings, we just have to specify that the color encoding comes from the Origin column.
+Since Altair is based on linking columns to encodings, we have to specify that the color encoding comes from the _Origin_ column.

 Also, notice that a legend is automatically generated.
 ```python